akshaisarma/COMSW6111_P1/code/README.txt

 Akshai Sarma (as4107)

-b) A list of all the files that you are submitting
+b) A list of all the files that you are submitting:

-* run.sh 		(a shell script that run all the codes)
+* run.sh 		(a shell script that runs all the codes)
-* UI.py 		(the main python script for the user interface)
+* UI.py 		(the main python script for the user interface and ranking)
 * web_query.py 	(a python script for querying Bing API)
 * stopwords.txt (a file containing stop word list)
 * README.txt 	(this readme file)